-Less: Tax return measures of: 15 Gains, net of losses, from sale of property 152.3 16 Dividends received from domestic corporations 176.1 17 Income on equities in foreign corporations and branches (to 336.1 U.S. corporations) 18 Costs of trading or issuing corporate securities 6 62.3 19 Excess of employer expenses over actual employer contributions for -20.7 defined benefit employee pension plans 7 20 Plus: Income received from equities in foreign corporations and 395.2 branches (by all U.S. residents, net of corresponding payments) 21 Equals: Profits before taxes, NIPAs 1,840.7
+Less: Tax return measures of: 15 Gains, net of losses, from sale of property 297.7 16 Dividends received from domestic corporations 294.1 17 Income on equities in foreign corporations and branches (to U.S. corporations) 261.0 18 Costs of trading or issuing corporate securities 6 55.1 19 Excess of employer expenses over actual employer contributions for defined benefit employee pension plans 7 1.4 20 Plus: Income received from equities in foreign corporations and branches (by all U.S. residents, net of corresponding payments) 402.5 21 Equals: Profits before taxes, NIPAs 2,134.2

-- 1. Consists largely of an adjustment to expense all meals and entertainment, of oilwell bonus payments written off, of adjustments for insurance companies and savings and loan associations, of amortization of intangible as sets, residential real estate disposal costs, and of tax-exempt interest income. - 2.
-Consists of the Farm Credit System and the Federal Home Loan Banks. - 3.
+1. Consists largely of an adjustment to expense all meals and entertainment, of oilwell bonus payments written off, of adjustments for insurance companies and savings and loan associations, of amortization of intangible assets, residential real estate disposal costs, and of tax-exempt interest income.

+- 2. Consists of the Farm Credit System and the Federal Home Loan Banks. - 3.
 Consists of nonprofit organizations serving business and of credit unions. - 4.
 Intellectual property products consists of software, research and development, and entertainment, literary, and artistic originals. - 5.
-Consists of disaster losses valued at historic-cost basis less net insurance receipts for disaster-related losses valued at replacement cost. - 6.
-Includes the imputed financial service charge paid by corporations to domestic securities dealers who do not charge an explicit commission. - 7.
-Employer expenses for defined benefit employee pension plans include actual employer contributions, imputed employer contributions, and imputed interest for unfunded (or overfunded) actuarial liability.
+Consists of disaster losses valued at historic-cost basis less net insurance receipts for disasterrelated losses valued at replacement cost.

+6. Includes the imputed financial service charge paid by corporations to domestic securities dealers who do not charge an explicit commission.

 Adjustment for misreporting on income tax returns (line 2).
 This adjustment is primarily based on IRS audit data.
 Unlike the tax-return source data, which reflects a specific tax year, the audit data is based on the year the audit is resolved and collected.
 For the audit data, it is assumed there is a 1-year lag between the referenced tax year and the year in which the majority of audits for that tax year are resolved.
 Thus, for the misreporting adjustment, the most recent audit data is used to derive an adjustment for the preceding tax year.
-For example, in the 2011 annual update of the NIPAs, 2009 was the most recent tax year, and 2008 was the year for which the available audit data were used to prepare the misreporting adjustment.
+For example, in the 2018 comprehensive update of the NIPAs, 2016 was the most recent tax year, and 2015 was the year for which the available audit data were used to prepare the misreporting adjustment.
 For subsequent years, the adjustment was judgmentally extrapolated.